'It’s been a long while since the last one' - Andy Murray beats Nick Kyrgios to reach BOSS Open final in Stuttgart

 He’ll face world No. 10 Berrettini in the final on Sunday, before matching-up with Italy's Lorenzo Sonego in the first round of the Cinch Championship at Queen's, as he continues to prepare for his main target - Wimbledon.

-‘It was a battle’ – Riske advances to Nottingham Open semis after beating Dart
+'It was a good performance' - Murray overcomes Tsitsipas and advances to Stuttgart semi-finals

 Share this article